The Alphastream Gaming Blog

 To make the tents, just cut up some card stock (colored is nice) and put large numbers on them.
 You will want from 1 to 12 at the least.
 I haven’t gone over 12, but I have used 12 tents.
 Beyond 12 I would likely just group some monsters together.
 The DM’s area gets a bit crowded with more than 5 mini-tents, but this is also about as often as you want to see DMs go anyway – group similar monsters together so they go at the same time.

 Some DMs (especially in home campaigns) will take cards with the PCs’ names on them, and then arrange them in order along their area.
 This is fine, but you need small tents to make this work.
-I prefer the numbers, especially for LFR and similar living campaigns.
+I prefer the numbers, especially for organized play campaigns and convention games.